arditsulceteaching/thepythonmegacourse/README.md

 ### How to use this repository

+There's one Jupyter notebook for each section of the course.
+Each notebook contains the source code for each lecture of that section.

-You can either download all the Jupyter .ipynb notebook files using the *Download* button somewhere further up, or you can just copy pieces of code and paste them on your local editor.
+You can either download all the Jupyter .ipynb notebook files using the *Download* button somewhere further up, or you can just copy pieces of code and run them on your local editor.

 ### Author
 Ardit Sulce